A successful visit takes significant time to plan. Your schedule should be arranged at least one month in advance to allow for effective advertising.

 - Remember to think beyond trail building.
 How else can the Trail Care Crew empower your organization?

-- Decide if you want online registration for the event.
-Contact marty [dot] caivano [at] imba [dot] com to request a signup page on IMBA.com.
-Also, request posters to help advertise the event.
+- We can set up online registration for the event.
+Contact marty [dot] caivano [at] imba [dot] com for help.
+Also, flyers are available to help advertise the event.

 - One month ahead of time: Order free mini Clif bars for your volunteers.

-- Reserve classroom for Saturday morning.
-The trail building school should run from 9 a.m. to noon.
+- Reserve a classroom for Saturday morning if you hold the trail school.
+The classroom session runs from 9 a.m. to noon.
 The crew has a projector and screen and needs a room with walls and electricity.

-- Arrange lunch and water for the volunteers on Saturday.
+- Arrange lunch and water for the volunteers working during the Trail Building School.
 Again, remember to reach out to local businesses to provide.

 - Make sure you have tools for the volunteers.
 The crew only carries enough tools for themselves and does not work with motorized trail-building equipment.